openearth/aeolis-python/docs/sourcecode.rst

 The AeoLiS model is based on two main model classes:
 :class:`~aeolis.model.AeoLiS` and
-:class:`~aeolis.model.AeoLiSWrapper`.
+:class:`~aeolis.model.AeoLiSRunner`.
 The former is the actual, low-level, BMI-compatible class that implements the basic model functions and numerical schemes.
 The latter is a convenience class that implements a time loop, netCDF4 output, a progress indicator and